dependabot/dependabot-core/README.md

 to build and host your own version then this library should make doing so a *lot* easier.

 If you use Dependabot-Core then we'd love to hear what you build!
+If you are curious about what we are currently working on, [check out our public board!](https://github.com/orgs/dependabot/projects/5/views/6)

 ## License